Bio-Prime/documentation/docs/index.md

 * Overview, the main page showing primer data
 * Orders, where recent and pending orders can be viewed
-* Favourites, where the user can save their most used primers
+* Favourites, a page for storing the users' favourite primers
 * History, which shows a timeline of all changes made by the users (view limited only to specific users, described in the User Access Control section)
 * Add primer / probe, a page for adding primers with no obligatory fields